NFU calls on government to back proposals to tackle livestock worrying

 Enjoying the countryside responsibly

-Police will also be given more powers to seize dogs after serious incidents, greater powers of entry, and will be able to take evidence samples from livestock and dogs to assist their investigations.
+The NFU welcomes the legislation which would give police more powers to seize dogs after serious incidents, greater powers of entry, and the ability to take evidence samples from livestock and dogs to assist their investigations.

-NFU Livestock Board chair David Barton said the NFU is “grateful” for the new proposals and continues to work closely with Ms Coffey to ensure this legislation passes through the House of Commons.
+NFU Livestock Board chair David Barton said the NFU is “grateful” for the new proposals and will work with the new government to ensure this legislation passes through the House of Commons.

 “For many years, we have been working with government and police leaders to agree proposed legislation giving police more powers to investigate dog attacks on livestock.